Vistadome rail coaches offer breathtaking view of Western Ghats | Business

 - India

-The South Western Railway has introduced two luxurious Vistadome coaches on day Express trains, offering a 180-degree panoramic view of the scenic western ghats to the passengers.
+The South Western Railway has introduced two luxurious Vistadome coaches on day Express trains between Bengaluru and Mangaluru, offering a 180-degree panoramic view of the scenic western ghats to the passengers.

-According to Chief Public Relation Officer of South Western Railway, Aneesh Hegde, this train route traverses through the Western Ghats, specifically the Sakleshpur-Subrahmanya Ghat section.
+Chief Public Relation Officer of South Western Railway, Aneesh Hegde said this train route traverses through Western Ghats, specifically Sakleshpur-Subrahmanya Ghat section.

-Hegde said the train will have two vista dome coaches with each coach having a seating capacity of 44.
+The train will have two vistadome coaches with each coach having a seating capacity of 44.

-Seats are rotatable 180 degrees whereas the wide and large windows will offer a clear close-up view to the passengers.
+Seats are rotatable 180 degree whereas the wide and large windows will offer clear close up view to the passengers.

-There are glass rooftops that offer views of the sky to the passengers.
+There are glass rooftops which offer view of the sky to the passengers.

+A passenger from Mangaluru, who took up the journey said she was really excited when she learnt about the Vistadome coaches introduced to the day trains between Mangaluru and Yashwantpur and decided to travel on it.

+''My wish was to be part of the maiden journey and luckily i got the ticket,'' she told reporters.

-The coach is equipped with CCTV surveillance, fire safety systems, LED display, oven, and refrigerator, mini pantry, multi-tiered steel luggage shelves, mobile charging socket on each seat, 'content-on-demand viewable by passengers, the officer said.
+The coach is equipped with CCTV surveillance, fire safety systems, LED display, oven and refrigerator, mini pantry, multi-tiered steel luggage shelves, mobile charging socket on each seat, 'content-on-demand' viewable by passengers.

-He added that the coach is equipped with automatic sliding doors and bio-toilets.

-The coaches are also equipped with a GPS-based public- address system and Braille signage to assist 'Divyang' (visually challenged) passengers.
+The coaches are installed with a GPS based public- address system and Braille signage to assist 'Divyang' (visually challenged) passengers.

-There is also a space, sort of lounge, provided at the far end of the coach with a large viewing window,'' Hegde said.
+There is also a space, sort of lounge, provided at the far end of the coach with a large viewing window,'' the Chief PRO said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)